 4. He’s into gay porn

 “Is my husband gay?
 How can I get to the truth about his sexuality if he is still in the closet?”
-You could also look through his web browsing history or search for porn apps on his phone to see if he’s looking at gay porn.
+The kind of pornography he is interested in can give you a pretty clear insight into whether your husband is hiding something about his sexual identity.
+You could look through his web browsing history or search for porn apps on his phone to see if he’s looking at gay porn.
 If so, it’s a dead giveaway of his sexual preferences.
 No straight man gets off gay action.
 This is one of the major signs your husband is gay.

 Natalie, who felt trapped in a marriage with a husband who didn’t seem to care much for her, was at her wit’s ends trying to figure out the reason.
 Her first thought was that he was cheating on her, but she couldn’t find any significant cheating spouse signs to back that up with.
 She couldn’t think or come up with any other possible explanation for such behavior but the truth shook her to the core.